tasdikrahman/tasdikrahman.me/_posts/2017-05-06-Making-of-trumporate-using-markovipy-generating-sentences-using-markov-chains-part-1.md

 Quite simply put, it theorises that

-> every event happening is dependent on its previous event that occured.
+> every event happening is dependent on its previous event that occurred.

 When the probability of some event is dependent or is conditional on previous events, we say they are dependent events.